Quantum computing from a mathematical perspective: a description of the quantum circuit model: Grover's Search Algorithm

-It can be seen that, in those cases, $\boldsymbol{O}_{f}$ inverts the sign of the amplitude corresponding to the basis state that codifies the searched element in the first $n$ qubits, while keeping intact the rest of the amplitudes. \\
+This means that, in our case, $\boldsymbol{O}_{f}$ inverts the sign of the amplitude corresponding to the basis state that codifies the searched element in the first $n$ qubits, while keeping intact the rest of the amplitudes. \\

 In order to make the explanation and understanding of the algorithm easier and simpler, we introduce another $n$-qubit quantum state,